atweiden/finn/doc/Syntax.md

 To link to a Sectional Block from prose, surround the sectional block name with vertical bars `|`.
-This is designed to be reminiscent of `vimdoc`.
+This is designed to be reminiscent of Vimdoc hot-links.
 As with Sectional Inlines, Sectional Block Names must be quoted.

 Example: